stadium-software/workflow-steps/README.md

 4. Add a class to display additional statuses as per the examples provided in the [*workflow-steps-variables.css*](workflow-steps-variables.css) file and add the corresponding status in the workflow step *status* property

 ## Applying the CSS
+The CSS below is required for the correct functioning of the module.
+Some elements can be customised using a variables CSS file.
 How to apply the CSS to your application

 1. Create a folder called *CSS* inside of your Embedded Files in your application
 2. Drag the two CSS files from this repo [*workflow-steps-variables.css*](workflow-steps-variables.css) and [*workflow-steps.css*](workflow-steps.css) into that folder
 3. Paste the link tags below into the *head* property of your application